Rick Laird: Early career

 At sixteen, Laird moved to New Zealand with his father and worked on a sheep farm.
-It was here where he took music seriously, first picking up an Australian Maton guitar, learning chords, and playing along to songs on the radio.
+It was there that he took music seriously, first picking up an Australian Maton guitar, learning chords, and playing along to songs on the radio.
 After listening to an Oscar Peterson record featuring bassist Ray Brown, Laird noted Brown "doing such incredible things" and started to play bass lines on his guitar.
-He bought a string bass and played along to Brown's records, and two weeks later he joined a local group in Auckland.
-It was here, at eighteen, where Laird "quit his day job" and became a professional bassist.
+He bought a string bass and played along to Brown's records; two weeks later he joined a local group in Auckland where, at eighteen, he "quit his day job" and became a professional bassist.

 Laird's first band soon split, but he joined another which featured pianist Mike Nock and toured New Zealand extensively.
-When Laird was nineteen, he moved to Sydney, Australia for two years, where there was a more active jazz scene.
-Here, he played with many top jazz musicians including Don Burrows, and performed in jazz quartets on the radio.
-Around this time, Laird's goal was to relocate to the US, but he was encouraged to relocate to England in 1962.
+When Laird was nineteen, he moved to Sydney, Australia for two years, where there was a more active jazz scene; he played with many top jazz musicians including Don Burrows, and performed in jazz quartets on the radio.
+Around this time, Laird's goal was to move to the US, but he was encouraged to relocate to England in 1962.

 While in England, Laird toured with the vocal ensemble Lambert, Hendricks, and Ross, which led to a stint with Zoot Sims and saxophonist Al Cohn, followed by session work.
 From 1963 to 1964, Laird studied at the Guildhall School of Music and Drama and played in The Brian Auger Trinity (July 1963–February 1964) and The Brian Auger Group (February–October 1964), the latter of which featured guitarist John McLaughlin.
 Laird clashed with Auger when he was asked to switch from upright to electric bass to complement the music they were playing, but Laird refused.
 Laird then accepted the offer to become house bassist at Ronnie Scott's Jazz Club, playing with many visiting musicians including Wes Montgomery and Sonny Stitt.
 It became a valuable learning experience for Laird, as the group were given considerable freedom and Laird received constructive and helpful advice from the other musicians.
 Laird is featured on the soundtrack of Alfie (1966) with Sonny Rollins.
 With Buddy Rich, he played a residence at The Talk of the Town in 1969.